Peruvian cuisine: African and Asian influences

 In the late 19th century, Peru experienced an influx of African and Asian immigrants who brought with them their culinary traditions.
 African slaves introduced dishes such as tacu-tacu, a mix of rice and beans that was fried and served with steak or eggs.
 Chinese immigrants created dishes such as lomo saltado, a stir-fry of beef, onions, tomatoes, and French fries, which has become a popular dish in Peru and globally.

 Modern era

-Peruvian cuisine is known around the world with some of its the most distinguishable dishes being aji amarillo peppers, huacatay herb, and Peruvian corn.
+Peruvian cuisine is known around the world with some of its the most distinguishable ingredients being aji amarillo peppers, huacatay herb, and Peruvian corn.
 In 2004, the Peruvian government launched the "Gastronomy Project" to promote the country's culinary traditions and encourage the development of the country's restaurant industry.
-In 2011, the Peruvian government declared July 28 as "National Ceviche Day" in recognition of the dish's importance to Peruvian cuisine.
+In 2008, the Peruvian government declared June 28 as "National Ceviche Day" in recognition of the dish's importance to Peruvian cuisine.